yeokm1/pi-radio/README.md

 pi-radio
 ========

 Raspberry Pi internet radio streamer for Singapore.
 Can be modified to stream other internet radio stations.
 A Python program will use mplayer to play the correct audio stream based on your button selection.

-Volume and radio stations can be changed via the buttons on the Pi plate.
+##Features
+1. Supports most radio stations with online audio streams
+2. Volume control
+3. Shows IP address when left and right buttons are pressed
+4. Better sound quality compared to a typical FM radio!

 ## Hardware